 Even when people are vaccinated, it’s likely that some will be afraid to share spit so easily as before.
 Given what we know, it’s likely that your smoke sesh is forever altered.
 So, if you want to enjoy a smoke with friends the minis are a great way to do exactly that without fear of waste or storing a half-smoked joint while keeping sanitary and safe.

 This brand is easily identified with its bold blue containers.
 They’re available in a pack of 10 mini joints or singles of 1 gram each.
-Besito is well known for vapes, and they maintain their carefully selected flower for these minis are safe and fun.
+Besito is well known for vapes, and they maintain their carefully selected flower for their tiny joints are safe and fun.
 Available in hybrid, sativa, or indica and come in a reusable tin.

-Based in Oregon, Cultivar is an innovator in the space.
+Based in Oregon, Cultivar is an innovator in the mini pre-rolled joints space.
 The company is known for using high-tech to create powerful and creative strains.
 It makes sense that they’re now offering a pre-roll pack of minis called Mt.
 Hood Magic Durban.

 This is one of the few producers available in a range of states, and as such Swift Lifts may be seen in Illinois, Nevada, or Maryland.
 They offer a good variety of half-gram five-packs, so you’re likely to find a strain to your tastes.

-Here you can find blended minis, like Cherry Haze that’s a blend of Black Cherry Soda and Super Silver Lemon Haze.
+Here you can find blended mini blunts, like Cherry Haze that’s a blend of Black Cherry Soda and Super Silver Lemon Haze.
 They’re based in Washington and worth checking out if you’re local.

 Another 10-pack, the Colorado cannabis queen, Jane West, has night and day versions of the mini joints, and because they’re Federally legal hemp, can be shipped anywhere.

-Looking like they’re packed in something out of Downton Abbey, these classy mini joints are made for more than walking your dog.
+Looking like they’re packed in something out of Downton Abbey, these classy cannabis mini pre rolls are made for more than walking your dog.
 They’re filled with premium buds, and come in five packs and singles but are only sativa for now.
 These are also in a reusable tin, handy for uses after you’ve smoked all the mini joints.